autopi-io/documentation/docs/getting_started/cm4/index.md

 For a full description of the two status LED's, please see [this](/core/power_management/index.md/#status-leds).

-## 7. Connect to local administration
+## 7. Connect to Local Administration

 Once connected to the WiFi hotspot, you need to configure your APN settings for the SIM card inserted.
 To do so, go to [my.autopi.io](https://my.autopi.io/).
 Click on the "Go local" button at